-display Returns the connection to the X server.

-datum_flags Specifies whether detailed time or sequence info should be sent.

-- clients Specifies the clients to record. - nclients Specifies the number of clients. - ranges Specifies the protocol ranges to record. - nranges Specifies the number of protocol ranges.
+display Returns the connection to the X server. datum_flags Specifies whether detailed time or sequence info should be sent. clients Specifies the clients to record. nclients Specifies the number of clients. ranges Specifies the protocol ranges to record. nranges Specifies the number of protocol ranges.

-The xRecordCreateContext function creates a record context and returns an xRecordContext which is then used in the other Record library calls.
+The XRecordCreateContext function creates a record context and returns an XRecordContext which is then used in the other Record library calls.
 This request is typically executed by the recording client over its control connection to the X server.
-The datum_flags specifies whether server time and/or client sequence number should precede protocol elements recorded by context (Datum Flags).
+The datum\flags specifies whether server time and/ or client sequence number should precede protocol elements recorded by context ( the section called "Datum Flags").
 When a clients element identifies a particular client, the client is added to the context and the protocol to record for that client is set to the union of all ranges.
-When a clients element is XRecordCurrentClients XRecordFutureClients or XRecordAllClients the actions described in Selecting Clients are performed.
+When a clients element is XRecordCurrentClients XRecordFutureClients or XRecordAllClients the actions described in the section called "Selecting Clients" are performed.